 I-89 Bridges NB Off-Ramp Bridge

-Stowe Street may be reduced periodically to one lane with alternating one-way traffic under the northbound and southbound interstate bridges through the next few weeks.
+Stowe Street will be periodically reduced to one lane with alternating one-way traffic under the interstate bridges next week.
 Flaggers will be present to assist in maintaining traffic flow on Stowe Street.

 Saturday work on Stowe Street is anticipated this week.
 VTrans will keep you informed of any changes to construction activities related to the I-89 Bridges Project over the next few weeks.